 - Mark Ward – London-based: technology correspondent for the BBC News’ website, Mark is not very active on social media – his last tweet was from 2009! – so emailing him news stories, on general but unique technology, is the best idea.
 He’s one of those national media that will reply if he’s interested and doesn’t really appreciate follow-up calls, so send the email and hope he picks up on the news you’re pitching rather than wasting time chasing him to confirm receipt.
 A note on nationals’ journalists, they really don’t care if you’ve released version 7.8 of your software!
 Good quality original research is one way to tempt them.

 - Davey Winder – West Yorkshire-based: A very responsive “Information Security Journalist of the Year” multi-award-winning IT “pundit” who has been in the journalism game for well over 30 years.
 In that time, he’s been contributing editor for PC Pro magazine, has written for The Times, Sunday Times and SC Magazine, and covers all things web security and cybercrime-wise via his own site, Happy Geek.
-Davey is also a managing analyst at IT Security Thing and has written a fair few books of his own about the Internet and modems, amongst other things.
+Davey writes for Forbes and is also a managing analyst at IT Security Thing and has written a fair few books of his own about the Internet and modems, amongst other things.
 If you hadn’t got it, he writes about security.

 - Nicole Kobie – London-based: A freelance technology reporter who has contributed to a mass of national media like The Guardian and The Telegraph, along with consumer, channel and business technology sites, including but not limited to IT Pro, Wired UK, VICE, PC & Tech Authority, CRN, Trusted Reviews and Alphr.